Pomeranian dog breed

 About the Pomeranian

-The Pomeranian is a very small companion dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Pomeranian is an excellent choice for first-time dog owners.
+The Pomeranian is a small companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the Pomeranian is an excellent choice for first-time dog owners.
 Typically standing 7 to 12 inches tall at the shoulder and weighing 3 to 7 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Pomeranian brings a distinct combination of traits that sets it apart.
 The Pomeranian has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Pomeranian loves being close to its people and forms strong bonds with every member of the household.